SaudZafeer/Hostinger-manager/README.md

 ## Installation

-1-Open visual studio code or any code editor select a folder where you want to clone the repo 2-Clone the Repo
+1-Open visual studio code or any code editor select a folder where you want to clone the repo.

+2-Clone the Repo

 ```bash